PrestaShop/prestashop.github.io/news/_posts/2017-07-19-introducing-vuejs-symfony-api.md

 ### Components

 To build the templates for these new pages, we work with Vue.js components.
 It means that we extend standard HTML elements to encapsulate reusable code.
-For example, we’ve created an element named "PSButton" that you can use simply by using the "<PSButton>" tag.
+For example, we’ve created an element named "PSButton" that you can use simply by using the `<PSButton>` tag.

 Here is the Vue code for the `<PSButton>` component: